Skydive Flights and Bookings Are Suspended

 The Club has never before been the subject of regulatory interference of this irregular nature by IAA.

-The IAA has made spurious allegations against the Club but is refusing to specify any details.
-The Club robustly rejects all such allegations.
+The IAA has made spurious allegations against the Club which the Club robustly rejects.
 The Club's record for safety and compliance is exceptional.

 The Club will not and cannot be expected to accept this improper manner of interference by the IAA.